effectfully/ECC/readme.md

 bounded function application differs a bit.
 The second argument of `_≥·_` is not a `Term` like in other cases ─ it's a tagged plain Agda value, e.g. `tagWith ℕ≤ℕ 0`.
-There is the `LeBasic.agda` module, which fixes this, but it's totally untested and there are no utilities for this module for now.
+There is the `LeBasic` module, which fixes this, but it's totally untested and there are no utilities for this module for now.

 Some tests for subtyping: